chrisleewilcox/AcornsInterviewTasks/README.md

 # Part 1
 Required Installs: Ruby, Firefox

-Copy files from repository and install packages in the gemfile and then run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder.
+Copy files from repository and install packages in the gemfile.
+Set environment path to the './InterviewTasks/Part1/resources'.
+Then run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder.